movidius/ncappzoo/tensorflow/single-conv/README.md

 ### Training: Download dataset, train the network and export model for inference.

 Run these instructions within your tensorflow virtual environment or docker contrainer on your training hardware.
 In my case, it was `source ~/workspace/tensorflow/tf_env_py3/bin/activate`.
+These instructions will train the custom model on fashion MNIST dataset, and freezes the graph for inference.
+See `make freeze` target in `Makefile`.

 ```
 mkdir -p ~/workspace
 cd ~/workspace
 git clone https://github.com/movidius/ncappzoo
 cd ~/workspace/ncappzoo/tensorflow/single-conv/
+export TF_SRC_PATH=path/to/your/tensorflow/source/directory
 make
 ```

 ### Inference: Deploy the trained network on NCS.

 Run these instructions on a system where NCSDK is installed.
-If NCSDK is not installed on the system where you trained and exported the model, copy `model-inference.meta` over to the system with NCSDK.

-The below instructions will convert your meta file into a Movidius graph file, which can then be loaded on to the NCS.
+If NCSDK is not installed on the system where you trained and exported the model, copy `model/model-frozen.pb` over to the system with NCSDK.
+These instructions will convert your frozen TensorFlow graph into a Movidius graph file, which can then be loaded on to the NCS.

 ```
 mkdir -p ~/workspace